-Welcome to this RMIT University Library online module which provides you with key information, strategies and resources for developing an effective research proposal.
+Welcome to this RMIT University Library online module which provides you key information, with strategies and resources for developing effective an research proposal.

-The module is aimed at graduate researchers (PhD or Masters by Research) who are seeking to understand why and how to write their research proposal.
+The module is aimed at graduate researchers (PhD or Masters by Research) who are seeking understand why and how to write their research proposal.